Maria Asensio: Development of synchrotron radiation scientific instrumentation

 Asensio has worked on the use, applications, and development of scientific instrumentation in Large European Synchrotron Radiation Installations.
 After the LURE's closure and the Synchrotron SOLEIL's construction as the new national source of SR, Asensio designed and built an SR station to perform the Nano-ARPES technique.
 In 2011, the first short scientific article appeared, showing a few incipient advances in the design of the "Nanometre multi-axis manipulator with interferometer control" that later led to the success of the nanoARPES instrument at the ANTARES beamline of the SOLEIL Synchrotron.
 The results obtained with the instrumentation developed at the ANTARES beamline demonstrated the Project's feasibility, resulting in the proof of concept of the nanoARPES Project.
 This novel technique is a k-nanoscope technique that allows a direct and precise determination of the electronic structure recording the "with binding energy (BE) vs. k wave vector" plots and Fermi surface imaging of heterogeneous complex materials with a lateral resolution better than 100nm.

 Asensio developed a new method entitled the ANTARES beamline of the SOLEIL synchrotron.
 This method is a multi-axis manipulator with interferometer control and provides an X-ray nanoprobe.
 She also introduced several ways to characterize the chemical and electronic heterogeneities from the millimetre to the nanometre scale, as well as to address several mesoscopic scientific problems.
 She used complementary synchrotron and theoretical approaches to address the electrical characteristics of the coordination complex nickel (II) bis-n-propyl xanthate, and to understand the reactivity of coordination chemistry.
 Later, she conducted ARPES studies on a heterostructure made of bilayer graphene (BLG) and hexagonal boron nitride (hBN), which is back gated with an underlying graphite flake, with submicron spatial resolution among other contributions.

 Nanoscience and Nano-ARPES

 Asensio's research includes the electronic and chemical characterization of novel low-dimensional quantum materials like Graphene, hBN, transition metal dichalcogenide (TMD), transition metal trichalcogenide (TMT), Xenes, and in particular, silicene and the Nano-ARPES approach, and their atomically controlled homo- and hetero-structures, using conventional and synchrotron radiation-based techniques.
 Out of all the articles she had, her research on silicene has received the most citations, totalling 3613.
 She has been focusing on the operation of the Nano-ARPES user facility constructed at the SOLEIL synchrotron over the past ten years.
-She worked on manybody effects detected by photoemission on low-dimensional materials compilling model photoemission simulation and experimental Nano-ARPES results to unravel collective excitations involving polarons, plasmons, phonons and other low-energy interactions.
+She worked on manybody effects detected by photoemission on low-dimensional materials compiling model photoemission simulation and experimental Nano-ARPES results to unravel collective excitations involving polarons, plasmons, phonons and other low-energy interactions.
 She analyzed the relationship between the element's wave-function nature and the excited-state, self-energy effects.